Death to Spies: Moment of Truth

 - Players appreciate the variety of mission objectives and the freedom to approach tasks in multiple ways, enhancing replayability.

-- The game suffers from technical issues, including crashes and bugs that can disrupt gameplay and lead to frustration.
+- The game suffers from technical issues, including bugs, crashes, and a lack of a tutorial, which can frustrate new players.

 - 11 % positive mentions

-“This is the second game in the 'Death to Spies' series, it continues the story of the first game with similar level design and mechanics, although the controls feel slightly better and the story is slightly more tangible.”
+“This is the second game in the 'Death to Spies' series, it continues the story of the first game with similar level design and mechanics to the first game, although the controls feel slightly better and the story is slightly more tangible.”

-“You're shown a quick cutscene of your mission as a Russian spy trying to infiltrate various occupied Nazi territories in a dystopian WWII where the Nazis won, followed by a briefing page shortly before being prompted to the loadout screen.”
+“You're shown a quick cutscene of your mission as a Russian spy trying to infiltrate various occupied Nazi territories in a dystopian WWII where the Nazis won, followed by a briefing page shortly before being prompted to the loadout screen, where you can use various weapons, backpacks, and gadgets to make the Nazis' life a hell.”

 “The mechanisms (in a ludological sense) are similar to Hitman: Blood Money, but in terms of the story (in a narratological sense), this game is much more lackluster in this department, adding to a bit of an immersion problem.”